-The U.S. Small-Mid Cap ETF is managed by Jason Kotik, CFA, Portfolio Manager of the Sub-Adviser and Tim Skiendzielewski, CFA, Portfolio Manager of the Sub-Adviser.

-The Global Equity ETF is managed by Michael Seo, CFA, Portfolio Manager of the Sub-Adviser.
+Each Fund is managed by Scott Cottier, CFA, Portfolio Manager of the Sub-Adviser, Mark DeMitry, CFA, Portfolio Manager of the Sub-Adviser, and Michael Camarella, CFA, Portfolio Manager of the Sub-Adviser.

 Other Accounts.
 In addition to the Funds, the portfolio managers managed the following other accounts as of June 30, 2024.